Ritik8937/CAKEPHP/README.md

 # CAKEPHP APPLICATION TASK
 #Deployment of CAKEPHP APPLICATION AND DOCKER FILE

-We have to clone the repository "https://github.com/notejam/express.git" of Express Application to our director.
+We have to clone the repository "https://github.com/Ritik8937/CAKEPHP.git" of CAKEPHP Application to our directory.

-Step1: We create a docker file to dockerised this Express appilcation. by command,
+Step1: We create a docker file to dockerised this CAKEPHP appilcation. by command,

     $ vim Dockerfile